miles-no/gather-your-party-with-svelte/workshop-tasks.md

 Start by looking into [Motion (Tweened)](https://svelte.dev/tutorial/tweened) or [Motion (Spring)](https://svelte.dev/tutorial/spring).
 Both of these directives will work for our task.

-We want to make our heroes' attributes move smoothly from one value to another when it's changed, insted of being replaced right away.
+We want to make our heroes' attributes move smoothly from one value to another when it's changed, instead of being replaced right away.
 This can more easily be spotted when using the "Randomize" button than when adding or removing an attribute.